Implementing a Risk and Control Self-Assessment (RCSA) Framework: Best Practices & Case Study

 …results of the bank’s operational risk assessment should be incorporated into the bank’s overall business strategy development process (per above Basel Committee paper page 6)

 Effective operational risk management leads to a culture of risks and controls fully embedded across the firm’s business activities and operations.
-It ensures that business folks understand what a risk is, what a control is and can “put two and two together”.
+It ensures that business teams understand what a risk is, what a control is and can “put two and two together”.

 In that context, the RCSA is a tool that should enable senior management to translate “WHAT” their teams do and “HOW” they do it into resulting risks and required control measures.
-It also provides educational opportunities for business folks on the consequences, including associated costs, of their operational decisions.
+It also provides educational opportunities for business teams on the consequences, including associated costs, of their operational decisions.
 When done well, this ensures they manage their business within risk appetite.

 This is critically important for both “WHAT” and “HOW” drive:

-how senior management and operational teams end-up spending their time (e.g. urgently fixing the latest failed process vs. delivering the right service to their clients); and
+how senior management and operational teams end up spending their time (e.g. urgently fixing the latest failed process vs. delivering the right service to their clients); and

 the firm’s ability to absorb new business and to scale up.
 If resources are allocated to managing a fragmented, manual and complex operational environment, they are not available to develop innovative services, support business growth and deliver seamless customer experience.